HasangerGames/suroi-wiki/app/(wiki)/healing/articles/tablets.md

 # History

 - [v0.24.0](https://github.com/HasangerGames/suroi/releases/tag/v0.24.0)
-  - Tablets now take 4 seconds to use instead of 5.
+  - Usage time decreased to 4s (from 5s)
 - [v0.8.0](https://github.com/HasangerGames/suroi/releases/tag/v0.8.0)
   - Adrenaline now does not follow a flat linear rate for healing.
 Previously, regeneration was calculated by multiplying the adrenaline number by 0.00039.
 This gave a max regeneration rate of 1.2987 health/second.
 Now:
     - Above 87.5 adrenaline now heals 2.75 health/second